Yoga for Gut Health

-While the term “yoga” is widely used to describe the practice of moving through poses guided by the breath, the true meaning of the word comes from Sanskrit, the ancient language that the Yoga Sutras pf Patanjali (ancient texts) were written in and continues to be used in the yogic and spiritual community today.
-Meaning “to yoke”, yoga refers to the “yoking” or connecting of the individual consciousness with the Universal Divine Consciousness.
+While the term “yoga” is widely used to describe the practice of moving through poses guided by the breath, the true meaning of the word comes from Sanskrit, the ancient language that the Sutras (ancient texts) were written in and continues to be used in the yogic and spiritual community today.
+Meaning “to yoke”, yoga refers to the “yoking” or connecting of body and mind.
 The poses that are done in a typical yoga class are called “asanas” in Sanskrit.

 Types of Yoga